AbdullaAlmansoori07/MysticQuest/README.md

   If your health reaches 0, the game ends.
   Otherwise, continue your adventure and strive for victory!

-- Customization
-  Add More Features:
-  Customize the game by adding new locations, enemies, and items.
-  Implement additional events and quests to enhance the storyline.

-- Visual and Audio Enhancements:
-  Explore opportunities to add ASCII art, sound effects, or music for a richer gaming experience.

-- Contributing
-  If you have ideas for improvements or new features, feel free to contribute!
-Fork the repository, make your changes, and submit a pull request.

 Credits
 Developed by Abdulla Almansoori